ansforge/SAMU-Hub-Sante/web/lrm/client/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Standards

+### NPM cript naming

+We encourage to follow the [scriptlint standard](https://github.com/peerigon/scriptlint/wiki/The-scriptlint-%22standard%22-tl%3Bdr).

+When adding new scripts, make sure:

+- to use camelCase
+- to abstract script name from their implementation (ex: `lint:css` instead of `stylint`)
+- to use namespaces to categorize scripts (ex: `test:e2e`, and all the test related scripts under the `test` namespace)
+- to use `:` as a namespace separator (ex: `lint:js`)

+More details are available on the link above.